rodger0531/foobook-mirror/UI/README.md

 	NOTE: PLEASE CREATE A NEW ENTRY EVERYTIME YOU COMMIT A CHANGE TO THIS FOLDER.
 =======================================================================================

+03/03/2014 - Rodger

+	- Added friendBlock.html
+		- Allows user to block a friend, remove a friend from blocked list, and view all the user's blocked friend list

 03/03/2014 - Abdi and Philip

 	- Updated newsfeed.html to include: